hpi-swa-teaching/SketchMorph2/packages/SketchMorph2-Core.package/M2ZoomIn.class/README.md

-M2ZoomIn is an M2IconMenuItem used to invoke the zoom-in-functionality.
+An M2ZoomIn is an M2ActionToolItem used to invoke the zoom-in-functionality.